 The inverse model (from upstream to downstream) is not simple to obtain for Conan packages, because the dependency graph is not unique: It changes for every configuration.
 The graph can be different for different operating systems or just by changing some package options.
-So you cannot query which packages are dependent on MyLib/ 0.1@user/channel, but which packages are dependent on MyLib/0.1@user/channel:63da998e3642b50bee33 binary package, and the response can contain many different binary packages for the same recipe, like MyDependent/0.
-1@user/channel:packageID1...
+So you cannot query which packages are dependent on MyLib/0.1@user/channel:63da998e3642b50bee33 binary package, and the response can contain many different binary packages for the same recipe, like MyDependent/0.1@user/channel:packageID1...
 ID2...
 MyDependent/0.1@user/channel:packageIDN.
 That is the reason why conan info and conan install need a profile (default profile or one given with --profile') or installation files conanbuildinfo.txt to look for settings and options.

-In order to show the inverse graph model, the bottom node is neeed to build the graph upstream and an additonal node too to get the inverse list.
+In order to show the inverse graph model, the bottom node is need to build the graph upstream and an additional node too to get the inverse list.
 This is usually done to get the build order in case a package is updated.
 For example, if we want to know the build order of the Poco dependecy graph in case OpenSSL is changed we could type:

+'''

-''' $ conan info Poco/1.8.1@pocoproject/stable -bo OpenSSL/1.0.2m@conan/stable [OpenSSL/1.0.2m@conan/stable], [Poco/1.8.1@pocoproject/stable] '''
+$ conan info Poco/1.8.1@pocoproject/stable -bo OpenSSL/1.0.2m@conan/stable [OpenSSL/1.0.2m@conan/stable], [Poco/1.8.1@pocoproject/stable]

+'''